SonarSource/sonar-iac/sonar-iac-plugin/src/main/resources/static/documentation.md

 ### Terraform provider versions

 The respective Terraform providers are frequently updated.
 New resources, properties and default values are added.
 At the same time, others are deprecated or dropped.
-For this reason, the Terraform analysis is defensive by default.
-Some issues will be automatically silenced to avoid raising False Positives.
+For this reason, the Terraform analysis is defensive by default: some issues will be automatically silenced to avoid raising false positives.
 In order to get a more precise analysis you can specify the provider versions your code supports via a parameter.

 **AWS**: `sonar.terraform.provider.aws.version`<br>
 **Azure**: `sonar.terraform.provider.azure.version`<br>